 Although their numbers are dwindling, this type of house has not disappeared altogether.
 The best places to see examples are in the kampung (villages)of Peninsular Malaysia, particularly along the east coast in the states of Kelantan and Terengganu.
 Here you’ll see that roofs are often tiled, showing a Thai and Cambodian influence.
 In Melaka, the Malay house has a distinctive tiled front stairway leading up to the front verandah – examples can be seen around Kampung Morten.

 Few Malay-style houses have survived Singapore’s rapid modernisation – the main place they remain is on Pulau Ubin.
 Instead, the island state has some truly magnificent examples of Chinese shophouse architecture, particularly in Chinatown, Emerald Hill (off Orchard Rd) and around Katong.
 There are also the distinctive ‘black and white’ bungalows built during colonial times; find survivors lurking in the residential areas off Orchard Rd.

 Despite its oil wealth, there’s little that’s flashy in the architecture of Brunei’s modest capital, Bandar Seri Begawan, where the city’s skyline is dominated by the striking Omar Ali Saifuddien Mosque.
 About 3km outside of the capital is the Sultan’s opulent palace Istana Nurul Iman, while at Jerudong is the eye-boggling Empire Hotel.

-All this said, social media increasingly plays a part in Malaysia and Singapore’s mediascape, with local newspapers often quoting bloggers and reporting on issues generated in the blogosphere.
+All this said, social media increasingly plays a part in Malaysia, Singapore’s and Brunei's mediascape, with local newspapers often quoting bloggers and reporting on issues generated on the internet and social media.
 Many people also go online to read news they are unlikely to see in print.